LukaszGalinski/Travel_Android_App/README.md

 >>>>Still in progress<<<<

+It's kind of travel application.
+It's dedicated mainly for students from outside the Poland to help them moving around the Szczecin city.
+It shows where they can eat, sleep, have fun etc. There is also google map added with searching option for nearby points which depends on chosen category.

  >November
 - Exit from the application after double "back" button press.
 - Blocked moving Mainmenu -> Login Screen (by "back" button)